KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to relevant section, then click "Try it out" on the right corner Enter document id make changed to the "document title" and "document content" fields as desired Click execute to display changes to document.
+Scroll to relevant section, then click "Try it out" on the right corner.
+Enter document id.
+Make changed to the "document title" and "document content" fields as desired.
+Click execute to display changes to document.

 **From the Command Line Interface**